aaronbloomfield/ics/hws/hw-buffer.md

 Your job is to create a shellcode-based buffer overflow attack that will assign you a different grade.
 For example:

 ```
-$ ./grade < input.txt
+$ ./grade < input.bin
 Please enter your name:
 Albert Einstein, your grade on this assignment is an A
 $
 ```

-The contents of input.txt are output by a program that you will write in tasks 3 & 4.
+The contents of input.bin are output by a program that you will write in tasks 3 & 4.

 The `--print-buffer-address` is described below.